avielfedida/Code-Highlighter/README.md

 Less than a minute, that's what it takes for a basic use of this code highlighter.

-Pure JS, with support up to IE8(I really don't know why), highlighted scripts can be auto loaded by Ajax.
+Pure JS, with support up to IE8(don't ask me why), highlighted scripts can be auto loaded by Ajax.

 No css files to include, there are prebuilt color schemes.